aodendaal/aspnetboilerplate-core-ng/docs/coresignalerintegration.md

 ***If Abp.AppFactory.Interfaces 1.3.0 or greater is already included in your Application project then skip to step 4***

-* Add the [Abp.AppFactory.Interfaces Nuget Package]() to your Application project
+* Add the [Abp.AppFactory.Interfaces NuGet Package]() to your Application project

 ## 4. Add Abp.AppFactory.AsyncCrudAppServiceBase

-***If Abp.AppFactory.AsyncCrudAppServiceBase is already included in your Application project then skip to step 4***

-* Add the [Abp.AppFactory.AsyncCrudAppServiceBase Nuget Package]() to your Application project
+* Add the [Abp.AppFactory.AsyncCrudAppServiceBase NuGet Package]() to your Application project

 ## 5. Implement Sync on your Application Services